code61/short_format_notes/_sessions/c3s4/2_summary.md

 If the letter isn't in the hash yet, the default value of 0 will be returned.
 Otherwise the current count will be returned.
 Either way, we just need to increase the value by 1.

-{% exercise %}
-1. Open `hash_exercises.rb` in Sublime Text.
-2. Work through the file fixing the functions to work as described.
-3. Check your work by running `test_hash_exercises.rb` on the command line.
-4. If you finish early move on to `array_conversion_examples.rb`.
-{% endexercise %}